 Single Sign On (SSO) with Azure AD (AAD)

-Simplify the login flow for your users, while increasing security and control by implementing Single Sign On (SSO) with Azure AD (AAD).
-All you need is an Azure AD subscription...which sounds a bit complicated...but you've probably already got one as it comes bundled in with Office 365 (or can be setup separately).
+Simplify the log in flow for your users, whilst increasing security and control by implementing Single Sign On (SSO) with Azure AD (AAD).
+All you need is an Azure AD subscription...which sounds a bit complicated...but you've probably already got one as it comes bundled in with Office 365 (or can be set up separately).

-- A Prospect Account.
-If your organisation has a Prospect subscription but you don't have a login, contact your administrator.
-If your organisation hasn't signed up yet, then sign up for free at www.prospectsoft.com/register.
+If your organisation has a Prospect subscription but you don't have a login, contact your Administrator

-- An Azure AD Account.
-If you use Office 365 then you already have an Azure AD Account.
-If you don't use Office 365, you can create an Azure AD Tenant by visiting https://account.windowsazure.com/organization.
+If you don't use Office 365, you can create an Azure AD Tenant by visiting this link

 What is Single Sign On (SSO)?